kairos-fhir/kairos-fhir-dsl-mapping-example/README.md

 ========================================

 This project contains Groovy example scripts for the use of the HDRP FHIR custom export interface.
-The examples show the possibilities how to export HDRP data to FHIR in accordance to almost any FHIR R4 profile.
-More infos about HDRP can be found on the [HDRP website](https://www.iqvia.com/locations/emea/iqvia-connected-healthcare-platform/iqvia-health-data-research-platform)
+The examples show the possibilities how to export HDRP data to FHIR in accordance with almost any FHIR R4 profile.
+More info about HDRP can be found on the [HDRP website](https://www.iqvia.com/locations/emea/iqvia-connected-healthcare-platform/iqvia-health-data-research-platform)

 # Getting Started